dojot/docs/source/internal-communication.rst

 Messaging and authentication
 ----------------------------

-There are two forms through which dojot components can talk to each other: via HTTP REST requests and via Kafka.
+There are two methods through which dojot components can talk to each other: via HTTP REST requests and via Kafka.
 They are intended for different purposes, though.

 HTTP requests can be sent at boot time when a component want, for instance,